sandro/specjour/README.markdown

 ## Note on Patches/Pull Requests

 * Fork the project.
+* `$ source .dev` to ensure you're using the local specjour binary, not the rubygems version
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.